England

 Increased fertiliser use and a change in the crop cultivar has exacerbated the threat of weeds today

-While weeds pose a threat to crop productivity, the usefulness of fertilisers is decreasing as weeds develop herbicide resistance.
-Herbicides were introduced to Broadbalk in 1968, but only one strip: S8 (Figure 1) had no application.
-This provided a unique opportunity to compare how different the crop yields were between plots that had herbicide applied and S8.
+While weeds pose a threat to crop productivity, the usefulness of chemicals is decreasing as weeds develop herbicide resistance.
+Herbicides were introduced to Broadbalk in 1968, but one strip: (Section 8, Figure 1) had no application.
+This provided a unique opportunity to compare how different the crop yields were between plots that had herbicide applied and those which did not (Section 8).

 Moreover, as an increasing amount of nitrogen fertiliser is added, this changes the weed composition; species become less diverse, dominated by nitrogen-loving species, and more competitive.
 In effect, the weeds become more of a threat, and Storkey et al (2021) suggest altering the sowing date to decrease weed pressure and reduce weed competitiveness.